Thatguy201269/blooket-cheats/README.md

 ### [Workshop](workshop)
 &nbsp;
-## If there is an issue with the code, [create an issue](https://github.com/SuperHackz/blooket-cheats/issues/new/choose).
+## If the code has an issue, [create an issue](https://github.com/SuperHackz/blooket-cheats/issues/new/choose).